 For marketing to work, it must be relevant.
 But have you stopped to think what precisely that means?
-Why is it so important?
+Why is relevant marketing so important?
 Do you have an objective measure of relevance to gauge your marketing messages?

-Quick reminder of Audienz’ formula for making better hooks (see my post from Oct 2016): It must be relevant, it must be striking, and it must be blockbuster.
+Quick reminder of Audienz’ formula for making better hooks (see my post about effective marketing from Oct 2016): It must be relevant, it must be striking, and it must be blockbuster.
 Let’s dive into the first pillar!

 Relevance is about connecting you and your product with your customer.
 But, what exactly are you connecting with?
 Why is it so important?